Karen Dalton: Re-releases and tributes

 It's So Hard to Tell Who's Going to Love You the Best was re-released on Koch Records in 1997, in collaboration with New York-based radio DJ and Karen Dalton fan Nicholas Hill, and with liner notes by Peter Stampfel.
-In 1999 the French label Megaphone music did a European re-release of the same album, which included a bonus DVD featuring rare performance footage of Dalton and a French TV feature on Karen Dalton from 1970.
-In My Own Time was re-released on CD and LP on November 7, 2006 by Light in the Attic Records.
+In 1999, the French label Megaphone music did a European re-release of the same album, which included a bonus DVD featuring rare performance footage of Dalton and a French TV feature on Karen Dalton from 1970.
+In My Own Time was re-released on CD and LP on November 7, 2006, by Light in the Attic Records.

-Two recordings from 1962 and 1963, previously owned by Karen's friend Joe Loop who ran the little club "The Attic" in Boulder in the early 60's, were released on Megaphone in 2007 and 2008 as live album Cotton Eyed Joe and the home-recorded album Green Rocky Road.
+Two recordings from 1962 and 1963, previously owned by Karen's friend Joe Loop who ran the little club "The Attic" in Boulder in the early 1960s, were released on Megaphone in 2007 and 2008 as live album Cotton Eyed Joe and the home-recorded album Green Rocky Road.

 The compilation tribute album, Remembering Mountains: Unheard Songs by Karen Dalton, was released in 2015 by folk label Tompkins Square.
 In similar fashion to Wilco and Billy Bragg’s adaptions of Woody Guthrie songs in Mermaid Avenue, the album features adaptations of Dalton's work by artists including Patty Griffin, Lucinda Williams, Josephine Foster, Sharon Van Etten, and Julia Holter.
 The songs feature lyrics and poems Dalton wrote before her death, which were in the care of her friend, folk guitarist Peter Walker.

 Style

 Dalton's bluesy, world-weary voice is often compared to jazz singer Billie Holiday, though Dalton loathed the comparison and said Bessie Smith was a greater influence.
 Dalton sang blues, folk, country, pop, Motown—making over each song in her own style.
 She played the twelve string guitar and a long-neck banjo.

 Known as "the folk singer's answer to Billie Holiday" and "Sweet Mother K.D.", Dalton is said to be the subject of the song "Katie's Been Gone" (composed by Richard Manuel and Robbie Robertson) on the album The Basement Tapes by The Band and Bob Dylan, who wrote of Dalton that "My favorite singer...was Karen Dalton.
 Karen had a voice like Billie Holiday and played guitar like Jimmy Reed...
 I sang with her a couple of times."
 Fred Neil once remarked, "She sure can sing the shit out of the blues."

 Modern artists Adele, Nick Cave, Devendra Banhart, and Joanna Newsom have all noted her as an influence.
-So does country singer Lacy J. Dalton, who knew Dalton in Greenwich Village and adopted her surname as a tribute.
+Country singer Lacy J. Dalton, who knew Dalton in Greenwich Village, adopted her surname as a tribute.